thombergs/spring-boot-devtools-gradle-plugin/README.md

 This configures Spring Boot Dev Tools to only restart the Spring Boot app when the file `/build/.triggerFile` changes.
 This file is touched by the plugin each time it has updated all the changed files.

-### Start your Spring Boot app
-Start your Spring Boot app with `./gradlew bootrun`.

-### Restart after changing files
-Run `./gradlew restart` any time you have changed a Java file or a resources file.
-The Spring Boot app should restart within a couple of seconds and if you have a [Live Reload plugin](http://livereload.com/) installed in your browser, the page should refresh and make the changes visible.

-Configure this task to a hot key in your IDE to trigger the restart comfortably from within the IDE.

-### Configure multi-module builds
+### Configure contributing modules

-What if you have a Gradle module for your Spring Boot app and one or more Gradle modules that contribute to its classpath?
-This was the main reason for developing this plugin!

-The setup steps are the same as for a single module (see above), plus you have to specify which of the contributing modules you want to trigger a restart.

-In the `build.gradle` of the Gradle module with the Spring Boot app, add the modules to the `restart` configuration in your `dependencies` section:
+If you want to see changes in contributing modules (i.e. Gradle modules that contribute a JAR file to the Spring Boot application), you have to declare if you want them to be included in a restart and a reload by adding them to the `restart` and/or `reload` configuration:

 ```groovy
 dependencies {